top of page

 Damped Pendulum Camera Mount – Allows camera to smoothly hold itself horizontal with the horizon.

-Excellent 360 degree view of the ground for camera.
+Excellent 360 degree view of the ground for the camera.

 Sensors such as wind meters and radar can be attached in the same way as cameras.